jrief/django-formset/docs/source/collections.rst

 ``is_sortable = True`` when declaring the collection class, or instantiate the collection class by passing ``is_sortable=True`` to its constructor.

-Form collections declared to by sortable display a small drag area on their top right.
+Form collections declared to by sortable display a small drag area on their top right corner.
 By dragging that handle, the user can reorder the chosen collections.
 On form submission, that new order is reflected inside the list of transferred fields.
-When using a sortable collection to edit a (query-)set of models, it therefor is mandatory to include the primary key of each object as hidden field.
-Otherwise it is not possible to resort those objects in the database.
+When using a sortable collection to edit a (query-)set of models, it therefore is mandatory to include the primary key of each object as hidden field.
+Otherwise it will not be possible to resort those objects afterwards in the database.

 .. image:: _static/tailwind-sortable-collection.png
   :width: 610